mwc/treeify/readme.md

 ```

-You just need to write this :
+You just need to give the array to treeify:

 ```javascript
 treeify(arr);
 ```

+Then, you get what you want, It's an easy work.

+Check the **`unit tests`** to get more usage.

 Enjoy!

 License
 ---
-treeify is MIT licensed.
+treeify is under MIT licensed.